 - Broader bandwidth.

 However, in continuous operation, Nd: YVO has an overall similar performance level to Nd: YAG.
 This is in cases with medium or high power.
 However, Nd: YVO’s laser life lasts for shorter periods.

-They are compatible with non-metals, plastics and applicable in laser cutting of metal sheets.
-They have a wavelength of 1.064 micrometers used in medical and military.
+They are compatible with non-metals, plastics and are applicable in laser cutting of metal sheets.
+They have a wavelength of 1.064 micrometers used in the medical and military.